parsiya/parsiya.net/content/post/2019-04-17-manual-work-bug-2/index.markdown

 Recently, I left my job after almost six years (70 months to be exact).
-By the end, I had automated some of my weekly routines and had this huge knowledge on the internal network called `Parsia-Clone` (it dwarfs my externalone).
+By the end, I had automated some of my weekly routines and had this huge knowledge on the internal network called `Parsia-Clone` (it dwarfs my external one).
 We had this running joke that the clone will become sentient one day and do my job.

 I realized I have forgotten why I made some important decisions and why I was